donghai163/goson/README.md

 ![Goson](https://dl.dropboxusercontent.com/u/9534337/goson_logo.svg "Goson")

-JSON in golang with ease.
+Handle JSON with ease in golang.

 ### About
 Goson was created to simplify reading JSON data within Golang.
-This library has been heavily inspired by [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON)
+This library has been inspired by [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON)

 ### Install